lantonov/asmFish/ReadMe.txt

 ******** updates ********
+2016-12-25 Further simplify unstoppable
-2016-12-22 Fix printing of castling rights in debug output
+2016-12-25 Fix psqt format and use smaller numbers in king psqt 2016-12-22 Fix printing of castling rights in debug output
     - Castling in Chess960 FEN was shifted with 56 char 2016-12-22 Simplify threshold handling for probcut